 • Rising labor and production costs.

-• Compliance with environmental regulations and sustainability standards.
+• Compliance with environmental regulations and sustainability

 • Shifting consumer preferences and market trends.